ayeuhugyu/PepperBot/notes.md

-slash commands (again supposedly finished by The Homomorphist but not merged) -- make sure subcommands are actual discord subcommands statistics update manager - add all past updates
+slash commands (again supposedly finished by The Homomorphist but not merged) -- make sure subcommands are actual discord subcommands statistics update manager - add all past updates update display changed to image instead of embed

 things to fix:
-root aliases
-piping allowlist for subcommands not ignoring parent's
+piping allowlist for subcommands not ignoring parent's list

 LATEST UPDATE
 ---